Updated: Mar 18, 2021, effective on Mar 18, 2021

 - Market research and analytics, such as user journey mapping

-- Understand device information such as type of device, OS, age of device, country or region of the device extrapolated information from IP address, general usage on WiFi or cellular network
+- Understand device information such as type of device, OS, age of device, country or region of the device by extrapolating information from extrapolated information from IP address, general usage on WiFi or cellular network

 - Marketing and advertising analytics